Updated: Aug 10, 2022

 Proper lighting – not too bright and not too dark.
 Make sure that a light source is in front of you so that the person you’re contacting is not looking at your silhouette.

 Pay attention to detail

 Now, you’re not filming a cinematic piece, but even for something as simple as an outreach video, you want to exhibit good taste.
-For inspiration, you can check out of the different video styles that some top video production companies create.
+For inspiration, you can check out the different video styles that some video production services create.
 You can see how the pros use colors and backgrounds to strengthen the identity of the brands they work with.

 Lastly, this might sound redundant, but just in case: make sure you’re not too close or too far away from the camera.
 Position yourself about an arm’s length away, and if you’re using a webcam, prop your laptop on something (such as books) so that you can face the camera directly.

 Create a custom thumbnail